davext/simple-google-photos-grid/readme.md

+# Why I forked it?

+Attempting to add https://github.com/desandro/masonry to it.
+Let's see how it goes

 # Simple Google Photos WordPress Plugin
 [Get the plugin here](https://wordpress.org/plugins/simple-google-photos-grid/).
 Provides a WordPress widget and shortcode to display photos from a public Google Photos album.
 [See a demo and read more about the plugin](https://josheli.com/knob/2017/11/21/simple-google-photos-a-wordpress-plugin/).